Research Robots Humanoid Applications Industries Technology Contact

 Spatial Freedom (x, y, z)

-The first three degrees control position.
-This allows the arm's end-effector to locate itself at any specific coordinate point within the robot's workspace relative to the mobile base.
+The first three degrees handle position, letting the arm's end-effector hit any spot in the workspace from the mobile base.

 Orientation (Roll, Pitch, Yaw)